Family Safety Victoria is committed to keeping women, children and families safe.

 Information shared outside Victoria

-Personal and health information is only transferred outside of Victoria where permitted by the Privacy and Data Protection Act 2014 and Health Records Act 2001.
-FSV will take reasonable steps to ensure that information transferred will not be held, used or disclosed by recipients in a manner inconsistent with the Information Privacy Principles or Health Privacy Principles, for example, by imposing contractual obligations on the recipients of such information requiring them to handle that information in accordance with the requirements under the Privacy and Data Protection Act 2014 or Health Records Act 2001(as applicable).
+Family Safety Victoria takes reasonable steps to ensure that any information transferred outside Victoria is not held, used or disclosed by recipients in a manner inconsistent with the Information Privacy Principles or Health Privacy Principles, for example, by imposing contractual obligations on the recipients of such information requiring them to handle that information in accordance with the requirements under applicable laws, e.g. the PDP Act or the HR Act (as applicable).

 Accessing or correcting information